University of Chicago Divinity School

 Aaron Canty is Associate Professor of Religious Studies at Saint Xavier University.
 His current research focuses on the development of medieval Christology, eschatology and scriptural exegesis.
 He is author of Light and Glory: The Transfiguration of Christ in Early Franciscan and Dominican Theology (Catholic University of America Press, 2011) and an edition of excerpts from John of La Rochelle’s commentaries on the Synoptic Gospels (in Archivum Franciscanum Historicum).
 He is currently working on a study of scholastic eschatology.

 Robert Porwoll is a PhD student in the History of Christianity at the University of Chicago Divinity School.
 He holds a BA from Wheaton College and an MA from Saint Louis University.
-His dissertation, "Parisian Pedagogies: The Educational Debates between Abelard, Hugh of St Victor, Peter Lombard, and John of Salisbury," examines how these pre-university, proto-scholastic teachers articulated seminal pedagogical paths that exerted great influence on later thinkers, within and without the university.
-He is currently a Junior Fellow at the Martin Marty Center for the Advanced Study of Religion.
+His dissertation, "Parisian Pedagogies: The Educational Debates between Abelard, Hugh of St. Victor, Peter Lombard, and John of Salisbury," examines how these pre-university, proto-scholastic teachers articulated seminal pedagogical paths that exerted great influence on later thinkers, within and without the university.
+He is currently a Junior Fellow at the Martin Marty Center for the Public Understanding of Religion.

 Peter J. Casarella is Associate Professor of Systematic Theology and World Religions and World Church at the University of Notre Dame.
 He received his PhD in Religious Studies at Yale University.
 Before coming to Notre Dame in 2013, Prof. Casarella served as professor of Catholic Studies at DePaul University where he was also the director of the Center for World Catholicism and Intercultural Theology.
 He has taught previously at the University of Dallas and The Catholic University of America.
 He has published almost fifty essays in scholarly journals on a variety of topics—e.g., medieval Christian Neoplatonism, contemporary theological aesthetics, and the Hispanic/Latino presence in the U.S. Catholic Church.
 In 2005 he served as President of the Academy of Catholic Hispanic Theologians in the US (ACHTUS).
 He has edited or co-edited: Cuerpo de Cristo: The Hispanic Presence in the U.S. Catholic Church (1998), Christian Spirituality and the Culture of Modernity: The Thought of Louis Dupré (1998), Cusanus: The Legacy of Learned Ignorance (2006), and, most recently, A World for All?
 Global Civil Society in Political Theory and Trinitarian Theology (2011).

-Ralph Keen is Professor of History and Arthur J. Schmitt Foundation Chair in Catholic Studies.
-He holds a BA from Columbia University, an MA from Yale University, and a PhD in the History of Christianity from the University of Chicago.
+Ralph Keen is Professor of History and Arthur J. Schmitt Foundation Chair in Catholic Studies at the University of Illinois at Chicago.
+He holds a B.A. from Columbia University, an MA from Yale University, and a PhD in the History of Christianity from the University of Chicago.
 A historian of Early Modern Europe, Professor Keen works with how thinkers in one era retrieve and apply the writings of earlier figures in the tradition.
 He has authored two books, including Divine and Human Authority in Reformation Thought and Exile and Restoration in Jewish Thought, as well as a textbook from Prentice Hall entitled, The Christian Tradition.
 He has also edited or compiled nine other books and written dozens of articles for a variety of books and journals.

 Perry Hamalis holds the Cecelia Schneller Mueller Professor of Religion endowed chair at North Central College.
 He holds a B.A. from Boston College, a master of divinity degree from Holy Cross Greek Orthodox School of Theology and a Ph.D. from the University of Chicago.
 Hamalis teaches and pursues scholarship in the field of Religious Ethics, with special interest in the Eastern Orthodox Christian tradition, virtue ethics, and the intersection of religion and political philosophy.
 His works have been published in Studies in Christian Ethics, the Journal of Religion, the Journal of the Society of Christian Ethics, the Greek Orthodox Theological Review, and in numerous encyclopedias; and he has contributed essays to edited volumes including The Orthodox Christian World, Toward an Ecology of Transfiguration, and Thinking through Faith.
 His forthcoming monograph, Formed by Death: Insights for Ethics from Eastern Orthodox Christianity, will be published by University of Notre Dame Press.